 In some situations, decreased or slow fetal movements is due to serious problem such as sudden rupture of amniotic sac or any problem with fetal respirator system or even less availability of oxygen.

 Placenta abruption or abruption of placenta is another serious condition that causes separation of placenta from the uterine wall.
-Placenta is concerned with providing food and nutrition to the growing fetus from the maternal tissues.
+It is placenta that is concerned with providing food and nutrition to the growing fetus from the maternal tissues.

 Decreased Fetal Movements and Fetal Demise

-In few cases decreased fetal movements are suggestive of fetal death.
+In a few cases decreased fetal movements are suggestive of fetal death.
 The actual cause of fetal demise is however not always known.
-Infection, trauma, tumor, etc can also cause fetal death.
+Infection, trauma, tumor, etc. can also cause fetal death.

 Monitoring Baby Movements

 Keeping in mind the significance of fetal movements, their proper monitoring is very important.
 Writing down at a specific time of the day about the intensity, frequency and duration of kicks or jabs is the ideal way to keep a record of the fetal movements.
 Routine ultra sonography is done particularly at four to five months of gestation to assess the development status of the fetus and to rule out the presence of any congenital abnormality.
 Regular antenatal clinical examinations are also helpful in assessing the heart rate of the growing fetus.
 During these checkups, your doctor will hear your baby’s heart rate with a Doppler heart monitor or a stethoscope.

 Keep these points in mind and enjoy this beautiful phase of life.
 Happy pregnancy!